patricktan6/tp/docs/UserGuide.md

 Format: `routine_list`

-Following from the previous feature, you would want to list out all the routines in fitNUS after you are done viewing "Lower Body".
+Following from the previous feature, you may want to list out all the routines in fitNUS after you are done viewing "Lower Body".

+**Result:**

 ![Routine List](./images/routine_list.png)